The Asian-themed Richmond Night Market is Metro Vancouver’s biggest and most amazing night market, and the largest of its kind in North America.

 TIP #1: Try to arrive early to get parking right at the site and before the lineup at the ticket counters gets too ridiculous.

-TIP #2: Consider getting an Admission Zoom Pass for around $25 which is good for 6 admissions and lets you skip the entrance lineups (which on a busy day can be considerable).
-Zoom Passes are available at the entrance by staff selling them as you arrive, and they are transferable and good for the whole season.
+TIP #2: Consider getting an Express Pass (formerly called an Admission Zoom Pass).
+For around $28 the pass is good for 6 admissions and lets you skip the entrance lineups (which on a busy day can be considerable).
+Express Passes are available at the entrance by staff selling them as you arrive, and they are transferable and good for the whole season.

 Check out the Richmond Night Market’s official website for more information.

 For details on other similar places, including the market in North Vancouver, check out Vancouver Night Markets.